Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dd>
          <p>APIs MUST accept any timezone offset in fields in requests containing a datetime.
 Fields in responses containing a datetime SHOULD be in UTC (e.g. <code>Z</code> as timezone offset).
          <aside class="example">
-            <p>A field "meetingStartTime" containing a datetime value to denote the start time of a meeting.
+            <p>A field "<code>meetingStartTime</code>" containing a datetime value to denote the start time of a meeting.
 Depending on the local timezone of the client, the UTC datetime value is converted to that local timezone.
             <p>For example, a Dutch government worker travels to Ottowa in Canada and has an online meeting with their Dutch colleagues in The Netherlands.
 Instead of showing the meeting start time in the timezone of The Netherlands, it is shown in the relevant local timezone in Ottowa.
          </aside>
          <p>If the original timezone is relevant for users (such as the timezone in which a value is registered), the timezone offset MUST be stored and published as a separate field in [[ISO8601-1]] format <code>time-offset</code>.
          <aside class="example">
-            <p>A response containing a field "timeOfBirth" with a datetime value to denote the time of birth of a child in The Netherlands also has a field "timeOfBirthTimezone" with the relevant timezone offset (<code>+01:00</code> or <code>+02:00</code>).
+            <p>A response containing a field "<code>timeOfBirth</code>" with a datetime value to denote the time of birth of a child in The Netherlands also has a field "<code>timeOfBirthTimezone</code>" with the relevant timezone offset (<code>+01:00</code> or <code>+02:00</code>).
          </aside>
       </dd>
       <dt>Rationale</dt>